red1bluelost/llvm-project/llvm/docs/Extensions.rst

 Each analysis is enabled or disabled via a bit in the feature byte.
 Currently those bits are:
-* 0 - Function Entry Count
-* 1 - Basic Block Frequencies
+* 0 - Function Entry Count - Number of times the function was called as taken from a PGO profile.
+This will always be zero if PGO was not used or the function was not encountered in the profile.
+* 1 - Basic Block Frequencies - Encoded as raw block frequency value taken from MBFI analysis.
+This value is an integer that encodes the relative frequency compared to the entry block.
+More information can be found in 'llvm/Support/BlockFrequency.h'.
-* 2 - Branch Probabilities
+* 2 - Branch Probabilities - Encoded as raw numerator for branch probability
+  taken from MBPI analysis.
+This value is the numerator for a fixed point ratio defined in 'llvm/Support/BranchProbability.h'.
+It indicates the probability that the block is followed by a given successor block during execution.

 This section requires version 2 or above.
 This is necessary since successors of basic blocks won't know their index but will know their BB ID.